bogdanvuk/pygears/docs/manual/typing.rst

 In this example, a constant of Tuple type (u8, u16), with value 1 for both of its fields, is being fed to the module which accepts Tuples of type (u8, u8).
 This is a mismatch, since u16 and u8 are not the same type.
 Upon executing the script, **PyGears** will print::

-  pygears.core.type_match.TypeMatchError: 16 cannot be matched to 8
+  pygears.typing.TypeMatchError: 16 cannot be matched to 8
   - when matching Uint[16] to Uint[8]
   - when matching Tuple[Uint[8], Uint[16]] to Tuple[Uint[8], Uint[8]]
   - when deducing type for argument din, of the module "/example"